bazwtf/Belbe/README.md

 🚧 WIP

-Belbe, Corrupted Spelltable Observer is a Chrome extention for reading data from Spelltable.
-The intention behind this extension is to pull data from the Spelltable app and make it reusable in OBS.
+Belbe, Corrupted Spelltable Observer is a Chrome extention for reading (observing) data from Spelltable.
+The intention behind this extension is to read the data from the session as it updates and make it available via websockets.

 ## What is Spelltable?